 You are here: Home » My Pregnancy » Your Antenatal Care

-Find out how to contact your midwife or GP to start your antenatal care in pregnancy, and read about the tests, checks and health advice you can expect, including information about reduced foetal movement.
+Find out how to start your antenatal care in pregnancy, and read about the tests, checks and health advice you can expect, including information about reduced foetal movement.

 It's sometimes called pregnancy care or maternity care.